-This work was funded by the UK Engineering and Physical Sciences Research Council Hub in Quantum Computing and Simulation (EP/T001062/1) and the European Union Quantum Technology Flagship Project AQTION (No. 820495).
-The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. http://dx.doi.org/10.5281/zenodo.22558.
-Data underlying the results presented in this paper are available in Ref.
-DOI added on acceptance.
-The code that generated the data may be obtained from the authors at reasonable request.
+This work was funded by the UK Engineering and Physical Sciences Research Council Hub in Quantum Computing and Simulation (Grant No. EP/T001062/1) and the European Union Quantum Technology Flagship project AQTION (Project No. 820495).
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work Ref.
+[55].